blitline-dev/blitline_javascript_lib/README.markdown

 Blitline supports CORS headers for cross domain ajax/posts and ajax/gets, which makes it easy for browsers to submit jobs to Blitline.

 #### Browser Support?
+Which browsers will it just "work" on?

 * Safari : YES
 * Chrome : YES
 * Firefox: YES
 * IE8+   : YES
-* IE7-   : NO (Sorry IE7ers, you are on your own)
+* IE7-   : NO (Sorry IE7ers and below, you are on your own)

 #### Is there any way other than CORS?
 Yes.
-If you want to use something that uses IFRAMEs messaging, like http://benalman.com/code/projects/jquery-postmessage/docs/files/jquery-ba-postmessage-js.html, we have some support for this.
+If you want to use something that uses IFRAME messaging, like http://benalman.com/code/projects/jquery-postmessage/docs/files/jquery-ba-postmessage-js.html, we have some support for this too.
 Write us at support@blitline.om and we can give you some help guidance.

 #### How do I use it?
 There is only two files, just download them and look at them.
 I think it's pretty self explanatory.
 You create a Blitline object, then submit jobs with some callback